evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 ``src.objects.objects.Object`` among its parents (if you are aware of how typeclasses work, this is a typeclass linked to the ``ObjectDB`` database model).
-In your code you can however conveniently refer to ``game.gamesrc.objects.baseobjects.Object`` instead.
+In your code you can however conveniently refer to ``ev.Object`` instead.

 Here's how to define a new Object typeclass in code:

 ::

-    from game.gamesrc.objects.baseobjects import Objectclass Rose(Object):     """     This creates a simple rose object             """         def at_object_creation(self):         "this is called only once, when object is first created"         # add a persistent attribute 'desc' to object.         self.db.desc = "This is a pretty rose with thorns."
+    from ev import Objectclass Rose(Object):     """     This creates a simple rose object             """         def at_object_creation(self):         "this is called only once, when object is first created"         # add a persistent attribute 'desc' to object.         self.db.desc = "This is a pretty rose with thorns."

 Save your class to a module under ``game/gamesrc/objects``, say ``flowers.py``.
 Now you just need to point to the class *Rose* with the